ArcherHeffern/System-Creation/01_intro.md

 # Who am I
+* Archer
+* Incoming at LinkedIn, currently doing computational neuroscience research in the Marder Lab and TAing OS
+* Enjoy swimming and cooking

 # The Basics
-* When we meet
-* Where we meet
-* Office hours
+* We meet twice a week room TBD time TBD
 * COSI 12b is a prerequisite

 # Course Objective
 * Provide the key skills to become self sufficient in creating and working on personal and business applications
+* Provide experience working on a personal project
 * Understand what the next steps are

 # Course Topics
+The code we write for industry is under many more constraints than our personal code, adding much more complexity

+## General Development
 * The big picture
+* How to learn
-* Software development
+* Iterative development
 * Good coding practices
 * Debugging
 * Using your operating system
 * Computer networking
-* How to learn
+* Databases + Data modeling

+## Industry Programming
 * Business and programming (Pirate metrics, monitoring)
-* Databases + Data modeling
+* DevOps
+* Working in large codebases

 # Expectations
 * Attendance is required